Profile: Abu Hamza

-His marriage rapidly broke down, but he later remarried and had seven children.
+His marriage broke down, but he later remarried and had seven children.

-One of Abu Hamza's first major engineering contracts took him to Sandhurst, the Royal Military Academy.
+One of Abu Hamza's first major engineering contracts took him to Sandhurst.
 Technical drawings of the college were still in his home when he was arrested in 2004.Meeting the Mujahideen

 In the early 1980s the young Mustafa started to show an interest in Islam and politics.
 He was heavily influenced by the Iranian revolution, as were Osama Bin Laden and others.

 He returned to the UK in 1993 for treatment.
-But within two years he had left Britain for a second time to support Bosnian Muslims during the worst of the break-up of the former Yugoslavia.
+But within two years he had left Britain again to support Bosnian Muslims during the break-up of the former Yugoslavia.

 Abu Hamza quickly became a leading figure in the British Islamist scene.
 He was spending more and more of his time preaching while churning out leaflets calling for jihad against corrupt Middle East regimes.

-While the precise details are unclear, there are suggestions that the police and intelligence services were already watching Abu Hamza along with other militants who had been permitted to settle in the UK.
+There are suggestions that the police and intelligence services were already watching Abu Hamza along with other militants at this time.
 According to Abu Hamza himself, MI5 first contacted him in 1997 shortly after extremists massacred 68 tourists at Luxor, Egypt.

-But it was in 1999 that Abu Hamza and Finsbury Park Mosque came to national prominence.
+But it was in 1999 that he came to national prominence.

 Scotland Yard questioned the cleric on suspicion of alleged bomb plots in Yemen.
 While Abu Hamza was released, his son, Mohammed Mustafa Kamel, was jailed in Yemen for three years for involvement in an alleged campaign of violence.